Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * (White) Is use for the menu options in the navbar and for the paragraph in the home page.

-* (Lightgrey) Is used for the reg and login forms.
+* (Lightgrey) Is used for the register and login forms background.

 The reason why these colors were chosen is because since the background image is colorful, these colors give a more joyful tone and at the same time allow the user to be focused on what they are doing.
 Generating a more attractive effect not only for the frequent user but also for the one who visits the site for the first time.